andyfischer/stdout-test/README.md

 *"Stupidly simple testing"*

-Stdout-test is a testing tool that runs your process and checks if the stdout is exactly what's expected.
+`stdout-test` is a testing tool that runs a shell command, and verifies the console output against an "accepted" file.

+By focusing on console output as the test material, we hope that we:

+ 1) Encourage tests that are really easy to run and debug in isolation, since each test is a valid shell command.
+ 2) Make it really easy to create or update tests.
+ 3)

 ### How to use ###

 To record a new test, run this:

 ```
-stdout-test --add test-name my-process --xyz
+stdout-test --capture test-name my-process --xyz
 ```

-This will run `my-process --xyz` in a shell, record all its stdout output, and save everything at `test/test-name/expected.txt`.
-At that point you can commit the `expected.txt` file to source control and now you have a new test.
+This will run `my-process --xyz` in a shell, record all its stdout output, and save everything at `test/test-name.test`.
+At that point you can commit the `.test` file to source control, and now you have a new test.

 To run it, you can run a single test: